Simplify your cloud infrastructure with EAS

 Create a task for archiving journal mailboxes

 Create a journal mailbox.

 Select a recipient for the journaled mail.
 Note: Please consult your Exchange Administration team for assistance with journal mailbox requirements

 Accelerated Cloud Adoption

-The mission of this program is for PremCloud to be the catalyst to enabling our customers to successfully adopt, implement, and augment their Office 365 and Azure deployments.
-This program is far-reaching and includes our industry-leading integration with Office 365 and Azure, deployment models for customers who would like to offload on-premise servers to Azure, as well as the addition of new products to our suite to make it easier for Microsoft to accept content from many third-party platforms.
+The mission of this program is for PremCloud to be the catalyst for enabling our customers to successfully adopt, implement, and augment their Microsoft 365 and Azure deployments.
+This program is far-reaching and includes our industry-leading integration with Microsoft 365 and Azure, deployment models for customers who would like to offload on-premise servers to Azure, as well as the addition of new products to our suite to make it easier for Microsoft to accept content from many third-party platforms.

-While Office 365 offers a wide-ranging and incredibly powerful set of collaboration and productivity capabilities, it should serve as the foundation to your digital strategy, complemented by best-of-breed partners that bring specialized expertise in providing solutions to address the complex and ever-changing legal and compliance challenges faced by enterprises today.
-This technical brief will provide an in-depth review of how PremCloud provides the solutions to complete your digital strategy while addressing critical gaps in Office 365.
+While Microsoft 365 offers a wide-ranging and incredibly powerful set of collaboration and productivity capabilities, it should serve as the foundation of your digital strategy, complemented by best-of-breed partners that bring specialized expertise in providing solutions to address the complex and ever-changing legal and compliance challenges faced by enterprises today.
+This technical brief will provide an in-depth review of how PremCloud provides the solutions to complete your digital strategy while addressing critical gaps in Microsoft 365.

 Migration of Choice